dwd/Metre/FAQ.md

 Most component libraries will not negotiate TLS, so Metre will change the default for the `sec` attribute to false here, but you can override it.
 Similarly, it will change the default for the `forward` attribute on the domain, since most people will want components available to external servers - but you can change this if you want.

+There's actually code present for connecting to another server as a component - if anyone would find that useful let me know.

 I use DNSSEC!
 What does Metre do?
 ----